smaurice101/acnsmauricedsmas/README.md

  #### (This assumes you have Python installed on your computer and latest version of PIP.)

 # Syntax
 There are literally two lines of code you need to write to train your data and make predictions.
+First import the Python library.

 >**_import acnsmauricedsmas_**